desenvolvedorIcotrade/App.bot/blog/_posts/2017-06-20-introducing-dependabot-compatibility-scores.md

 </p>

 We've written up details of how the badge is calculated [here][compatibility_score_webpage].

-It's very much a beta feature, and we expect it to evolve, but we couldn't wait to get it into your hands.
+Compatability scores are a beta feature, but we couldn't wait to get them into your hands.
+We're looking forward to them becoming more robust as more people use Dependabot.

 As always, we'd love your [feedback][feedback].